itsjaya — AI Portfolio

 RAG Pipeline — Deep Dive

-The retrieval pipeline runs before every Gemini call.
-Four stages in sequence:
+The streaming retrieval pipeline runs before every Gemini call.
+Six stages, several in parallel:

 User message: "what's your strongest AI project?"